astegmaier/parcel-webpack-comparer/README.md

 When the bundle is built by webpack with tree-shaking, but without minification (`yarn build:webpack:raw`), you can see that the output was successfully tree-shaked - `message2` / "Goodbye World!" is not present.

 When the same bundle is built by parcel2 (`parcel build src/index.ts --noMinify`), `message2` / "Goodbye World!" is still in the bundle even though it is unused by the app.
+The same string ("Goodbye World!") is present in the minified build.

 Here is the bundle out put from parcel: